 Cultivate Compassion & Inspire Collaboration

-PROMOTING A CONFLICT RESILIENT CULTURE
+PROMOTING A COMMUNITY RESILIENT CULTURE

-As explained in the Framework, “conflict is simply the gap between what we want and what we are experiencing at any point in time.
+As explained in the Program document “conflict is simply the gap between what we want and what we are experiencing at any point in time.
 This gap generates energy because humans are highly motivated to close the gap because it isn’t comfortable.
 This emotional discomfort can motivate people to expend lots of energy.”
 (Source: Interview with Nate Regier, co-founding owner and chief executive officer of Next Element)

 To purchase the complete document (free to licensed ASHY teachers with the discount code found in the Teacher’s Lounge), click on the link below: